 - Equal pressure should be maintained on the ears and the eyes.

 - With the tips of the middle fingers press both nostrils equally.
 Inhale deeply using full yogic breathing, then close the nose using the middle fingers.
-Hold the breath in for as long as is comfortable, drawing the vision inwards.
+Hold the breath in for as long as you are comfortable, drawing the vision inwards.
 When you’re ready to exhale, release the pressure on the nose and slowly breathe out.
 This is one round.
 Continue for 5-10 minutes.

 - To end the practice, release the hands to the knees, and sit for a few minutes keeping the eyes closed as you gradually externalize your awareness.